aptible/support/source/topics/troubleshooting/view-open-support-tickets.md

    > `You can view this and your other tickets on the web.`

-If you are submitting a ticket for the first time, you'll need to create a password in order to login to the zendesk account we've automatically generated for you.
+If this is your first submission, follow the provided link to create a password in order to login to the zendesk account we've automatically generated for you.